SCIENCE & TECHNOLOGY PIONEER AWARD

 WHO SHOULD APPLY?

-To be considered for the Science & Technology Pioneer Award, the applicant and her business must meet the following eligibility criteria:
+To be considered for the Science & Technology Pioneer Award, the applicant and the applicant's business must meet the following eligibility criteria:

 Technological & scientific innovation: The business should be based on the development of a new technology, a complex engineering process, or a scientific discovery, and not only on a disruptive business model.
 Development of the technology and product, from idea (TRL 1)* to commercialization (TRL 9)* should take at least 2 years.